SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 SwitchHosts is the best choice if you need a free, cross-platform solution and don't mind a basic UI and manual DNS flushing.
 It's perfect for developers who work across multiple operating systems or prefer open-source software.

-Try Locahl today and experience the difference a native macOS hosts file manager can make in your development workflow.
+Try Locahl today and experience the difference a focused hosts file manager can make in your development workflow.

 Ready to simplify your workflow?